bjoernalbers/gollum-auth/README.md

 Optionally you can allow readonly-access for unauthenticated guests.
 Also the current user's name and e-mail are passed to gollum (via session key `gollum.author`) to see who changed what.
+It works with Gollum 4 and Gollum 5.

 ## Installation